tdwg/bdq/tg2/_review/docs/supplement/index.md

 Over the course of the development of the tests, we encountered significant difficulties with choices of words.
 In the original formulation of the framework (Viega 2016 - Thesis), different words were used to describe parallel concepts at the levels of data quality needs, solutions, and reports, and the words used for fundamental concepts overlapped with those for derived concepts.
 We have settled on Dimension, Criterion, and Enhancement as the words for fundamental concepts, and variations on Validation (Validation, ValidationMethod, ValidationAssertion), Measure, Amendment, and Issue for derived concepts.
 It was very late in development of the test specifications that we realised that the heart of what we were terming Validation mapped to the derived concept of CriterionInContext/ContextualizedCriterion in the Framework (Veiga et al. 2017), so we have renamed Framework concepts for clarity.

+Early on we recognized that the Data Quality Framework required us to frame MultiRecord measures in order to support the formal requirements in the framework for Quality Control and Quality Assurance (which are defined as only invoving Measures).
+We recognized that these would be simple, repetitive, formal statements about the results of validations, so we put off defining these until very late in the process.
+They proved straightforward to frame and then generated from the set of adopted SingleRecord tests.

 ### 3.1 Types of Test

 The types of test in BDQ Core are identified by the bdqffdq namespace classes of Validation, Issue, Amendment and Measure.
 Each of these types of tests can be composed with a ResourceType to apply to a single record (bdqffdq:SingleRecord), or to multiple records in a data set (bdqffdq:MultiRecord).
 In BDQ Core, we have described a set of SingleRecord Validations, Issues, Ammendments, and Measures, and in addition, a set of MultiRecord Measures.
+The formal statement of each of these is complex, being a composition of an instance of a subclass of a bdqffdq:DataQualityNeed with an instance of a subclass of a bdqffdq:Method with an instance of a bdqffdq:Specification, but we subsume this complexity with the phrases Validation Test, Issue Test, Amendment Test, and Measure Test.

 #### 3.1.1 Validation